pmglab/Docs/source/KGGSEE_doc/KGGSEE.rst

         99334	A	G	0.088	0.071	0.035	0.043	56	0.07
         …	…	…	…	…	…	…	…	…

 - ``--out``: Specify the path and prefix name of the output files.

-There are three main result files.
-One is the gene-based association result file, named ***.gene.pvalue.txt** or ***.gene.pvalue.xls**.
-The following columns in the output file are gene symbol, number of variants in the gene, chromosome, gene start position, gene end position, the position of top variant, the *p*-value, coefficient and standard error of the variant for gene expression as an eQTL.
-The second is the conditional gene-based analysis results, named ***.finemapping.gene.ecs.txt** or ***.finemapping.gene.ecs.xls**.
+For MCGA_Dist, the three output files are like:  First one is the conditional gene-based analysis results, named ***.finemapping.gene.ecs.txt** or ***.finemapping.gene.ecs.xls** (We got the susceptible genes based on this kind of file).
+The second is the gene-based association result file, named ***.gene.pvalue.txt** or ***.gene.pvalue.xls**.
 The third is the p-value of all variants belonging to a genes, named ***.gene.var.pvalue.txt.gz**.
 Their file formats are the same as above.

-For MCGA_Dist, the three output files are like:

  .. csv-table::
         :file: ./table/MCGA_dist_demo.gene.csv